Jonahss/AppiumRepl/README.md

 If you press tab it will show you all possible options that are available.
 If a driver command returns a array then current would become an array.

+Async/Await: Run this package with the newest version of node.js and add the `--experimental-repl-await` flag to use `await` in the repl:
+`node --experimental-repl-await .`